 Some emotions are so primitive and ingrained in us that they have been described as ‘hardwired’, with each basic emotion corresponding to a distinct and dedicated neural pathway.
-Being hardwired, basic emotions are innate and universal, automatic, fast, and they trigger our behavioral responses.
+Being hardwired, basic emotions are innate and universal, automatic, and fast, and they trigger our behavioural responses.

 From a personal perspective, I am very claustrophobic for whatever reason and I will not get myself into tight or closed places.
 Why I have this fear is unknown to me as I have no memory of ever being trapped or stuck somewhere that might have created this fear.
 I am definitely hardwired with this fear.
 Being very analytical by nature, I have pondered this irrational fear and don’t have a clue as to where it came from.
 If I was born with this fear, what was the reason?

 There are fears that we may have which can run our day-to-day lives.
 For example, we can have a generalised fear of life’s process and have an uneasy feeling for the future.

 This negative view of life can affect our attitudes and alter our perceptions.
 We can agree that a negative attitude produces negative results in many situations.
 Volumes have been written about having a positive attitude and I would concur in principle.